 Pacifier.
 Paci.
 Soother.
 Binky.
 Dummy.
 Bo-bo.
 Chusani.
 Chupete.
 No matter what name you know it by, there’s a good chance you have some kind of mixed feelings about it.
-It’s easy to love the way Baby might feel about it, and to love the idea that using it in her first months might reduce the risk of SIDS, but it’s a lot less easy to love the flood of horror stories about the difficulty of weaning a child off of it.
+It’s easy to love the way Baby might feel about it, and to love the idea that using it in their first months might reduce the risk of SIDS, but it’s a lot less easy to love the flood of horror stories about the difficulty of weaning a child off of it.
 The pacifier is one of those baby-artifacts that even non-parents or caregivers know is controversial.

 When you do decide it’s time for the pacifier to go, there are a couple of different methods you could use.
-You know Baby best, after all, so you’re the best judge of which way will best suit her personality, and if the one you pick ends up not working out for any reason, you can always try the others.
+You know Baby best, after all, so you’re the best judge of which way will best suit their personality, and if the one you pick ends up not working out for any reason, you can always try the others.

 The slow burn

 Some parents feel that a gradual shift away from the pacifier is the way to go – first by eliminating it when Baby is out and about, so it only gets used in the house, then only during naptime and bedtime, then just during bedtime, and then not at all.
 There’s even an intermediate step where, once Baby is just using the pacifier to fall asleep, you can try to take it back once they are asleep a few times before the final step, so that their body can accustom itself to staying asleep without the pacifier.
 This may be a more difficult method than stopping all at once, as there’s a good chance that Baby will resist every step of the way.
 On the other hand though, they may not react quite as much over every step than they would to the shock of giving the pacifier up all at once.